What is Providence Seeking in a Family Partnership?

 Families who value a broad-based education that shapes the habits of both heart and mind

-Some families want a mainstream education like they had.
+Some parents want a mainstream education for their children like they had.
 If you were satisfied with your education – assuming you were educated in a mainstream public or private school – and don’t see any reason to want something different, then you may not find our form of education appealing.
 Providence represents a different option in purpose, form, and content.
 From our uniforms, to our study of the great books, to our emphasis on writing and speaking, our ultimate goal is to shape the hearts and minds of our students in a culture of Christian discipleship.